nicolasdao/webfunc/README.md

 }
 ```

-The `env.active = "staging"` indicates that the configuration for your app is inside the `env.staging` property.
+The `environment.active = "staging"` indicates that the configuration for your app is inside the `environment.staging` property.
 There, you can see `"hostingType": "gcp"`.
 Webfunc uses the `hostingType` property to define how to serve your app (this is indeed different from platform to platform.
 Trying to deploy a `"hostingType": "gcp"` to Zeit Now will fail).

 ```
 now gcp